zdravkov/kendo-docs/api/framework/datasource.md

 ### filter.field `String`

-The field to which the filter is applied.
+The data item field to which the filter operator is applied.

 #### Example - set the filter field